 Other reasons for selecting the site include availability of skilled local workforce, which will enable the company to further strengthen its reputation of providing high-quality products and services.

-The company has received significant support from the Indiana Economic Development Corporation in the site selection process.
+The company received significant support from the Indiana Economic Development Corporation in the site selection process.
 The Terre Haute/Vigo County and the Terre Haute Economic Development Corporation enabled seamless integration of the company into the Terre Haute area.

 Details of the new recycling plant